autopi-io/documentation/docs/getting_started/autopi_canfd_pro_casing/index.md

 For a detailed description of the two status LEDs, please refer to the

 ## 7. Connect to Local Administration

 :::note
-If you’ve purchased the AutoPi TMU CM4 with a monthly cloud subscription, your SIM card is pre-installed in the device, and no additional action is required for SIM connectivity.
+If you’ve purchased the AutoPi CAN-FD Pro with a monthly cloud subscription, your SIM card is pre-installed in the device, and no additional action is required for SIM connectivity.
 The APN settings are already configured for you.
 Please be aware that the SIM card has a monthly data cap, so it's recommended to limit the use of the device’s hotspot